pyg-team/pytorch-frame/README.md

 In the first example, we implement a simple `ExampleTransformer` following the modular architecture of Pytorch Frame.
 A model maps `TensorFrame` into embeddings.
 We decompose `ExampleTransformer`, and most other models in Pytorch Frame into three modular components.

 * `self.encoder`: The encoder maps an input `tensor` of size `[batch_size, num_cols]` to an embedding of size `[batch_size, num_cols, channels]`.
-To handle input of different semantic types, we use `StypeWiseFeatureEncoder` where users can specify different encoders using a dictionary.
+To handle input of different column types, we use `StypeWiseFeatureEncoder` where users can specify different encoders using a dictionary.
 In this example, we use `EmbeddingEncoder` for categorical features and `LinearEncoder` for numerical features--they are both built-in encoders in Pytorch Frame.
 * `self.convs`: We create a two layers of `TabTransformerConv`.
 Each `TabTransformerConv` module transforms an embedding of size `[batch_size, num_cols, channels]` and into an embedding of the same size.
 * `self.decoder`: We use a mean-based decoder that maps the dimension of the embedding back from `[batch_size, num_cols, channels]` to `[batch_size, out_channels]`.